Online Trading Starts Here

 • Luna Classic (LUNC).
 After the Terra collapse, it became a speculative asset without stable backing.

 • Hex (HEX).
-Promises returns through staking, with mechanisms resembling interest or pyramid schemes.
+Promises return through staking, with mechanisms resembling interest or pyramid schemes.

 • Bitconnect (BCC).
-Exposed as a Ponzi scheme; used deceptive high-yield returns with no real product.
+Exposed as a Ponzi scheme; it used deceptive high-yield returns with no real product.

 • Certain DeFi tokens like AAVE or Compound.
 When used in riba-based transactions, they contradict core Islamic finance rules.

-Islamic cryptocurrency refers to digital assets designed in accordance with Sharia law, excluding riba (interest), gharar (excessive uncertainty), and maysir (gambling).
+An Islamic cryptocurrency operates strictly under Sharia law, excluding riba (interest), gharar (excessive uncertainty), and maysir (gambling).
 These assets must ensure transparency, fairness, and the absence of speculative elements.

-A fundamental requirement for a shariah compliant cryptocurrency list is certification or a fatwa issued by recognized Islamic scholars.
+A verified Shariah-compliant cryptocurrency list relies on certification or fatwa issued by recognized scholars.
 For instance, Islamic Coin (ISLM) obtained a Sharia compliance fatwa in June 2022.
 It operates on the Haqq Network blockchain and dedicates 10% of each new issuance to the Evergreen DAO charitable fund, aligning with the zakat principle.

 Another notable example is OneGram (OGC), where each coin is backed by one gram of physical gold, offering intrinsic value and stability.
+These gold-backed halal coins serve as a bridge between traditional Islamic finance and digital innovation, ensuring intrinsic value and tangible backing.
 This project aims to merge Islamic finance with blockchain innovation, making it particularly appealing to Muslim investors.

-To evaluate investment options, individuals can consult dedicated platforms that offer a halal cryptocurrency list.
-These sources are among the most commonly referenced by those seeking guidance in this area.
+To evaluate investment options, individuals can consult dedicated platforms that offer a list of halal cryptocurrencies and curated halal cryptocurrencies databases.
+These sources are among the most referenced by Muslim investors seeking clarity:

 The process typically involves three major areas of scrutiny:

-• First is transparency: the project must have open-source code, clearly defined token supply models, visible validator roles, income sources, and overall business logic.
+• Transparency.
+The project must have open-source code, clearly defined token supply models, visible validator roles, income sources, and overall business logic.

-• Second is legal acceptability: it must avoid interest-based systems, guaranteed staking returns, or any association with gambling.
+• Legal acceptability.
+It must avoid interest-based systems, guaranteed staking returns, or any association with gambling.

-• Third is economic function: the token must serve real-world purposes like energy transactions, logistics, B2B payments, microloans, or infrastructure development.
+• Economic function.
+The token must serve real-world purposes like energy transactions, logistics, B2B payments, microloans, or infrastructure development.

 Saraf Screening offers an advanced evaluation engine for Islamic cryptocurrency, taking into account both Sunni and Shia interpretations of Shariah.
 Each asset is analyzed with detailed ratings and commentary rooted in fatwas.
 Similarly, the Crypto Ummah platform provides a screening tool that classifies assets into halal, doubtful, or haram based on income generation, profit sharing, regulatory standing, and practical applications.